Monday, May 26, 2014

 + It’s a rare occurrence.
 A very rare occurrence.
 Anyone who has served with me on vestry knows how rare of an occurrence it is.
 There are moments, maybe, the vestry and the wardens wonder to themselves: “Oh no. What is Fr.
 Jamie planning now?”
 That is the opinion I got a few months ago when I first introduced to the Vestry this idea about a memorial Garden here at St. Stephen’s.

 And when I did, I think there was a moment of doubt among them.
 OK, you could almost hear them say.
-We’ve went along with his High Church renovations, with his introduction of bells and incense, with his genuflections and his images of the Virgin Mary.
+We’ve went along with his Anglo-Catholic renovations, with his introduction of bells and incense, with his genuflections and his images of the Virgin Mary.
 But a cemetery?
 On our grounds?
 That’s a bit strange… And I’ll admit: the idea is kind of strange.

 But…as I have said from day 1, it IS very much a part of our Anglican heritage.
 And more importantly is ties in wonderfully to our Christian faith.
 Certainly, in England, it common to see a church, even in the middle of a city, with a cemetery around it.